 Travel Report: Tapsa Temple, South Korea.

 Want to get the full picture?
-Before reading this why not start with my article on Maisan Mountain.
+Before reading, why not start with my article on Maisan Mountain.

 April 2019.
 I thought I’d seen it all when it came to temples.
 But deep in the heart of southwestern Korea sits a frankly staggering temple unlike any other.
-It’s called Tapsa Temple and it had been quite a journey to get here.
+It’s called Tapsa Temple and it had been quite a journey just to get here.
 It began with a bus to the rural outpost of Jinan from the city of Jeonju.
-From there we embarked on a hike up to Maisan Mountain Provincial Park, followed by a further expedition through the steep, winding trails of Maisan Mountain itself between the horse ear peaks.
-But at last here we were, gazing out over a unique temple complex born from the singular vision of just one man.
+From there, we embarked on a hike to Maisan Mountain Provincial Park, followed by a further expedition up Maisan Mountain itself.
+Finally, we had arrived at one of Planet Earth’s most unique temples.
+An amazing complex born from the singular vision of one man.

-April 2019.
-Yi Gap Yong’s greatest achievement stands right at the very top of the Tapsa Temple complex, a further staircase up from the main altar.
-Here you’ll find two beast pagodas known as the Chun Ji Towers, which translates as heaven and earth.
-I don’t know how long it took him to build these, but my god I imagine it was quite a while.
+Yi Gap Yong’s greatest achievement stands right at the very top of the Tapsa compound, a further staircase up from the main altar.
+Here you’ll find two beast pagodas, known as the Chun and Ji Towers.
+This translates as Heaven and Earth.
+I don’t know how long it took him to build these, but I imagine it was quite a while.

-April 2019.
 Yi Gap Yong was around one hundred years old when he died at Tapsa Temple in 1957.
 Today you can come and see his incredible legacy at Maisan Mountain.
 While the mountain park itself is free to enter, you do have to pay a small fee to get into Tapsa.
-Just go and see the utterly charmless man in the wooden hut and hand over your hard earned Korean Won.
+Just go and see the utterly charmless man in the wooden hut.
 He won’t thank you for it.

 Like this?
 Take a look at more of my articles from around South Korea.